-As an overarching comment, QEnergy agrees with the 2013 South Australian Minister for Mineral Resources and Energy that there is an issue around the structure of the good faith provisions which govern generator rebidding.
+As articulated in our submission to the Options Paper, QEnergy agrees with the 2013 South Australian Minister for Mineral Resources and Energy that there is an issue around the structure of the good faith provisions which govern generator rebidding.

 QEnergy has, through our own experience, found that where generators rebid shortly before the dispatch interval, and particularly at the end of the trading interval, participation in the relevant markets becomes harder, with reduced risk management options and a lack of transparency.